stacks-network/stacks-core/README.md

 according to the following rubric:

 - **High Priority**.
 Any fix for an issue that could deny service to the network as a whole, e.g., an issue where a particular kind of invalid transaction would cause nodes to stop processing requests or shut down unintentionally.
 Any fix for an issue that could cause honest miners to produce invalid blocks.
 - **Medium Priority**.
-Any fix for an issue that could cause miners to waste funds
+Any fix for an issue that could cause miners to waste funds.
 - **Low Priority**.
-Any fix for an issue that could deny service to individual nodes
+Any fix for an issue that could deny service to individual nodes.

 ## Versioning